SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We present SpeakerSleuth, the first benchmark for multi-turn speaker consistency evaluation with 1,818 human-verified instances. \item We comprehensively evaluate nine LALMs and embedding methods, revealing that models struggle with detection and localization. \item We identify modality imbalances where LALMs prioritize textual context over their acoustic discrimination capabilities, providing insights for building reliable audio-language judges. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We present SpeakerSleuth, the first benchmark for multi-turn speaker consistency evaluation with 1,818 human-verified instances. \item We comprehensively evaluate 12 LALMs and 6 embedding methods, revealing that models struggle with detection and localization. \item We identify modality imbalances where LALMs prioritize textual context over acoustic discrimination capabilities, providing insights toward reliable audio-language judges. \end{itemize}